hpcleuven/VscDocumentation/source/accounts/hpc_for_education.rst

    need a web browser and will normally not need to install any other software.
 #.
 To ensure that students jobs do not wait in the queue during the hands-on sessions, we offer
    to reserve some limited resources during the session.
-In that case, please submit your exact resource requirements one week before the training, by latest.
+In that case, please submit your exact resource requirements one week before the training, at the latest.
    We will communicate the ``<reservation_name>`` with you for every exercise session.
    To start and OnDemand session on a reserved node, please specify the ``<reservation_name>`` in the 'Reservation' text field of the desired app.